-The Secured Visa from Merrick Bank gives people with imperfect credit more spending power than many secured cards, with the ability to secure an initial credit limit as high as $3,000, and over time, as high as $10,000.
+The Merrick Bank Secured Visa Card gives people with imperfect credit more spending power than many secured cards, with the ability to secure an initial credit limit as high as $3,000 and then fund a limit as high as $5,000 over time.
 This is an appealing feature for cardholders who want to charge bigger ticket purchases, such as plane tickets, without worrying about bumping up against their limit.

-However, a $36 annual fee and no chance to earn rewards on purchases make this secured card less appealing than some on the market.
+However, a $36 annual fee and no chance to earn rewards on purchases make this secured card less appealing than competing cards with rewards and no annual fee.
 If you’re a new borrower with a modest budget, you may want to choose a secured card with no annual fee to help you build your credit history.

 High credit limit